mimiframework/Mimi.jl/docs/src/userguide.md

   p4 = Parameter{Int64}(index = [time, regions]) # ArrayModelParameter with two dimensions whose eltype is Int64
 end
 ```
-If there are "index"s listed in the Parameter definition, then it will be an ArrayModelParameter whose eltype is the type specified in the curly brackets.
-If there are no "index"s listed, then the type specified in the curly brackets is the actual type of the parameter value, and it will be represent by Mimi as a ScalarModelParameter.
+If there are "index"s listed in the Parameter definition, then it will be an `ArrayModelParameter` whose `eltype` is the type specified in the curly brackets.
+If there are no "index"s listed, then the type specified in the curly brackets is the actual type of the parameter value, and it will be represent by Mimi as a `ScalarModelParameter`.

 ### Parameter connections between different length components